Mix

 and Henry Gibson.
 (Trivia note: The soundtrack of the film consists of

-Hooray for Hollywood and a song titled
+two songs, Hooray for Hollywood and a song titled The Long Goodbye,

 composed by John Williams.
 Each time the latter song is used it's